Penny & Loom

 about $139

-Slim arms and tapered wood legs take up the least visual room.
-The velvet hides better than you'd think.
-Pick a muted color, not a jewel tone, to keep it timeless.
+Slim arms and tapered wood legs take up the least visual room, so it works where a barrel chair would crowd.
+The velvet hides more wear than you'd think.
+Pick a muted color, sage, rust, navy, not a jewel tone, to keep it from dating, and you have a chair that disappears into a corner without looking like a filler piece.

 4Most durable